MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-compliance-reports.md

 ## Use Update Compliance

-You can monitor Windows 10 update rollouts by using [Update Compliance](https://technet.microsoft.com/itpro/windows/manage/update-compliance-monitor), a Windows Analytics solution.
+You can monitor Windows 10 update rollouts by using [Update Compliance](https://technet.microsoft.com/itpro/windows/manage/update-compliance-monitor).
 Update Compliance is offered through the Azure portal and is available free for devices that meet its [prerequisites](https://docs.microsoft.com/windows/deployment/update/update-compliance-get-started#update-compliance-prerequisites).

 When you use this solution, you deploy a commercial ID to any of your Intune managed Windows 10 devices for which you want to report update compliance.